rpgtex/DND-5e-LaTeX-Template/README.md

 [![Latest release](https://img.shields.io/github/release/evanbergeron/DND-5e-LaTeX-Template/all.svg)](https://github.com/evanbergeron/DND-5e-LaTeX-Template/releases/latest)

-This is LaTeX template for typesetting *Dungeons & Dragons* 5th Edition (D&D 5e) material.
+This is a LaTeX template for typesetting documents in the style of the *Dungeons & Dragons* 5th Edition (D&D 5e) books.

 ## Features